bneveret/cse210-05/README.md

 - draw_actors_action.py: a file containing all info relating to the "Draw_Actors_Action" class.
 - handle_collisions_action.py: a file containing all info relating to the "Handle_Collisions_Action" class.
 - move_actors_action.py: a file containing all info relating to the "Move_Actors_Action" class.
+- lose_sound.wav: a sound file for when a player loses.
+- player_sound.wav: a sound file for when a player turns.

 ## Technologies Used:
 - The only software required for this program is Python.
 You can download it here: https://www.python.org